vectorgrp/vector-vscode-vcast/README.md

 The extension supports debugging VectorCAST tests via the right click Test Context menu or icon.
-Debugging requires a special launch configuration called: VectorCAST Harness Debug, which can be installed by right clicking on any existing launch.json file in your workspace, and choosing: "VectorCAST Add Launch Config"
+Debugging requires a special launch configuration called: VectorCAST Harness Debug, which can be installed by right clicking on any existing launch.json file in your workspace, and choosing: "VectorCAST: Add Launch Config"

 When you select "debug" for a test, the extension will prepare the VectorCAST environment for debugging, open the VectorCAST version of the source file for the unit under test, and scroll the file to the